Rakhi Vijan

-Rakhee Vijan (formerly Tandon), is an Indian actress best known for her role of Sweety Mathur in the popular Indian classic sitcom Hum Paanch.
-Her first acting credit is from the sitcom Dekh Bhai Dekh.
-Tandon also acted in a television movie Humko Ishq Ne Mara in 1997, as well as in Golmaal Returns as Anthony Gonsalves' wife.
-She was last seen starring in the StarPlus TV show Faltu.
-She was a contestant on the Indian reality show Big Boss in the second season in 2008 but could not survive in the house for long and got evicted in the second week (Day 13).
+Rakhi Vijan (formerly Tandon), is an Indian actress best known for her role of Sweety Mathur in the popular Indian classic sitcom Hum Paanch.
+She made her acting debut in Dekh Bhai Dekh.
+She also acted in Golmaal Returns as Anthony Gonsalves' wife and Krrish 3 as Mrs. Sharma.
+She was a contestant on the Indian reality show Big Boss in the second season in 2008.
+She will next appear in Sony SAB's Lo Chudail Chali Sasural.

+Personal life

 Vijan was married to Rajiv Tandon, brother of actress Raveena Tandon.